An Approximate-Master-Equation Formulation of the Watts Threshold Model on Hypergraphs: Cascade Condition

 \section{Cascade Condition}

 A ``cascade condition" indicates whether or not a system experiences a global cascade in a given situation~\cite{lehmann2018}.
-For example, perhaps many individuals in a social network adopt the same type of technology (e.g., a smartphone)~\cite{watts2002simple}, many institutions default in a financial system~\cite{gleeson2013systemic, elliott2014financial}, or many components of a power grid default and thereby lead to a blackout~\cite{schafer2018dynamically, chang2011performance}.
+For example, perhaps many individuals in a social network adopt the same type of technology (e.g., a smartphone)~\cite{watts2002simple}, many institutions default in a financial system~\cite{gleeson2013systemic, elliott2014financial}, or many components of a power grid {fail} and thereby lead to a blackout~\cite{schafer2018dynamically, chang2011performance}.

-For the double-threshold hypergraph WTM, there is a global cascade if $\rho(t) \not\rightarrow 0$ as $t \to \infty$.
-To derive an approximate cascade condition, we linearize the system of equations for $(\dot{\theta}(t),\dot{\phi}(t))$ {({see Eqs.~\cref{eq:theta_dot}--\cref{eq:phi_dot}})}, calculate the Jacobian matrix for the linearized system around $\theta = \phi = 0$, and determine where at least one of its eigenvalues is positive.
-This cascade condition is approximate {because} we derive it from a linearization of {the} $(\dot{\theta}, \dot{\phi})$ system, which is {an} exact {reduction of the full AME system} {\cref{eq:fni}--\cref{eq:alpha}}. {Because we linearize about $0$, this cascade condition is most accurate when $\rho_0$ is small (and especially when $\rho_0 \approx 0$).} We consider the ($\dot{\theta},\dot{\phi}$) system instead of the full $(\dot{\rho}, \dot{\theta}, \dot{\phi})$ system ({see Eqs.~\cref{eq:rho_dot}--\cref{eq:phi_dot}})) because $\dot{\theta}$ and $\dot{\phi}$ are independent of $\rho$.
+{Our double-threshold hypergraph WTM has} a global cascade if $\rho(t) \not\rightarrow 0$ as $t \to \infty$.
+To derive an approximate cascade condition {to describe when there is a global cascade}, we linearize the system of equations for $(\dot{\theta}(t),\dot{\phi}(t))$ {({see Eqs.~(\ref{eq:theta_dot}, \ref{eq:phi_dot})})}, calculate the Jacobian matrix for the linearized system around $\theta = \phi = 0$, and determine {when} at least one of its eigenvalues is positive. {The} cascade condition is approximate because we derive it from a linearization of the $(\dot{\theta}, \dot{\phi})$ system, which is an exact reduction of the full AME system \cref{eq:fni}--\cref{eq:alpha}.
+Because we linearize about $0$, this cascade condition is most accurate when $\rho_0$ is small (and especially when $\rho_0 \approx 0$).
+We consider the ($\dot{\theta},\dot{\phi}$) system instead of the full $(\dot{\rho}, \dot{\theta}, \dot{\phi})$ system ({see Eqs.~\cref{eq:rho_dot}--\cref{eq:phi_dot}}{)} because $\dot{\theta}$ and $\dot{\phi}$ are independent of $\rho$.
 Including the expression for $\dot{\rho}$ gives an additional eigenvalue with value $-1$.

 For the ($\dot{\theta},\dot{\phi}$) system, the Jacobian matrix around $\theta = \phi = 0$ is

 which yields the eigenvalues

 At least one of these eigenvalues is positive if and only if $\frac{\partial \dot{\theta}}{\partial \phi}\bigg\rvert_{(0,0)}\frac{\partial \dot{\phi}}{\partial \theta}\bigg\rvert_{(0,0)} > 1$, so there is a global cascade if